Hotels can get expensive, but what if I told you there were ways to stay at your favorite hotel for FREE?

 A mystery shopper is responsible for evaluating customer service and product quality, all while undercover.

 While most people often associate mystery shopping with shopping at the grocery store or eating a restaurant, some companies specialize in the hospitality industry.
+I wrote about a few companies that offer a ton of hotel mystery shopping jobs.

 And if you’re unfamiliar with mystery shopping in general, here’s how it works:

 Like a job, you will first apply with a mystery shopping company, and since there are multiple options, you’re not limited to just one.
+I will list some below, but you’re more than welcome to check out my 75+ favorites.

 Next, if you’re approved, then you will be able to tap into the mystery shopping database, where you can browse the jobs available in your area.